Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

 "We do not believe that an attack on Kurdish units or Kurdish militias is legitimate under international law," the foreign minister added.

+His comments were echoed by other top officials, including Defense Minister Annegret Kramp-Karrenbauer.

+At a conservative party congress, she said Turkey was violating the "basis of the post-World War II order," whereby conflicts should be solved by diplomacy instead of force.

-Turkey has cited links between the Syrian Kurdish YPG militia and the Kurdistan Workers' Party (PKK) fighting against the Turkish state as justification to clear its border of "terrorists."
+Turkey has cited links between the Syrian Kurdish YPG militia and the Kurdistan Workers' Party (PKK) fighting against the Turkish state as justification to clear its border of "terrorists" in self-defense.

+Since the Turkish military and its rebel proxies launched the offensive on October 9, at least 160,000 people have been displaced and scores killed.
+Human rights organizations have warned that the Turkish-led offensive may have committed war crimes, including targeting civilians and carrying out summary executions.

-Maas also warned that Germany was keeping an eye on Turkey's actions following the fragile truce.
+Maas warned that Germany was keeping an eye on Turkey's actions following a fragile US brokered truce.

 "We have been very clear that we are keeping other measures open — and they might also include economic sanctions."